AmyJoT/AmyJoT/README.md

 </div>

-### <div align="center">I'm Amy Jo, a Software Engineer working at Anaplan, making developer tooling and more!</div>
+### <div align="center">I'm Amy Jo, a Software Engineer working at Starling Bank, making developer tooling and more!</div>

-- 🔭 I'm currently working on - Lots at Anaplan!
-The stuff I upload here is mostly just silly stuff & katas... nothing fancy!
+- 🔭 I'm currently working on - Just starting out at Starling Bank!
+The personal stuff I upload here is mostly just silly stuff & katas... nothing fancy!

 - 🌱 I’m currently learning - further honing my Rust and Typescript skills... and maybe do a Kubernetes course at some point